 A particularity of these coins is that between 1990 and 1991 they had several minting defects.

-One is a detail referred to the rhombus above the signature of the engravers, whether there is or is not, another error refers to the ear of the head of a woman who is round or pointed.
+One detail relates to the rhombus above the engravers’ signatures, whether it is present or absent.
+Another error concerns the woman’s head, specifically whether the ear appears round or pointed.
 In addition, sometimes the mint symbol R or the first number of the year of minting disappears, or the minting axis is out of phase.

 All these features make the coin interesting and sometimes rare.